davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/posts/arcadesetup/index.md

 ### Speakers

-I have 2x Genelec 8020D speakers and a Eris 3.5 speaker I've converted into a subwoofer.
-I have them connected to my gaming PC.
-I use SonorWorks SoundID Reference to calibrate the sound to the room.
-The sound is very good, and the subwoofer is very powerful.
+I have two cheap logitech speakers attached to the HDMI audio output of the TV.
+They are not great, but they are good enough for the arcade setup.
+I have other, much better speakers, but they are not in the right place for the arcade setup.

 ### Google Home Routine